mm80843/T3.5/docs/Benef/PBN__Benef_209.md

 # __Decreased contact and proximity__

-## Name of the Benefit

-Reduced contact and proximity among individuals, minimizing the risk of disease transmission.

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased demand for spaces with physical barriers, resulting in higher rental rates and increased property value.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_216.md)